O1ahmad/ansible-role-openssh/README.md

 ### Config

-Using this role, configuration of `openssh` is organized according to the following components:
+Using this role, configuration of an `openssh` installation is organized according to the following components:

 * service (`sshd_config`)
 * client (`ssh_config`)